jh1sc/Ascii-Earth-Powershell/README.md

 # Ascii-Earth-Powershell
-Cool little ascii sphere, you can map ascii textures to (:
+Cool little ascii sphere, you can map ascii textures to (: it also comes with little stars

 If you want to create your own texture https://www.asciiart.eu/image-to-ascii